Skip to content

 Or issue with one API call

-curl -X POST https://api.dijaza.com/v1/credentials \
+curl https://api.dijaza.com/v1/credentials \

 -H "Authorization: Bearer $KEY" \